MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

 Resource = (dataSourcePath) => FunctionThatDeterminesResourceFromDataSourcePath(dataSourcePath)
 ```

-Connectors that use an [Uri based identifier](#functions-with-an-uri-parameter) do not need to provide a `Resource` value.
+Connectors that use a [Uri based identifier](#functions-with-a-uri-parameter) do not need to provide a `Resource` value.
 By default, the value will be equal to the root path of the connector's Uri parameter.
 If the data source's AAD resource is different than the domain value (for example, it uses a GUID), then a `Resource` value needs to be provided.